 Assignment 1 - Introduction to ASP.NET MVC using C#

-Use Visual Studio 2013 (VS) for all of the course assignments.
-Visual Studio 2015 uses a
+Use Visual Studio 2017 (VS) for all of the course assignments.

-Test your code on the server and submit the working URLs via Canvas.
+Test your code on the server and submit the Yorktown URLs via Canvas.

-Visual Studio 2013 is available in the Parks Hall computer labs (and possibly other labs on campus).
+Visual Studio 2017 is available in the Parks Hall computer labs (047 and 210).
+For your

 During this course you will create only one new project in VS and add new code to it throughout